postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 To view documentation for an API:

-1. Select **APIs** in the left sidebar, and then select an API and a version.
+1. Select **APIs** in the left sidebar, then select an API and a version.

     > You can also search for APIs on the [Private API Network](https://go.postman.co/network/private) or the [Public API Network](https://www.postman.com/explore/apis).